Aakib78/TestLibrary/README.md

 # TestLibrary

-How to
-To get a Git project into your build:
+To add this project into your build:

 Step 1.
 Add the JitPack repository to your build file